Yaxchilan: Stelae

+Similarities to Chinkultic

+Interestingly, a number of stelae located at Yaxchilan bear a striking similarity to stelae located at the site of Chinkultic.
+Both sites have stelae that display scenes of rulers with subordinates on one side and military scenes on the other.

 Stela 2 is on the lowest terrace opposite the stairway approach to Structure 33.
 It is badly weathered and dates to 613.

 Stela 3 stands on a platform in the middle of a plaza by Structure 20.
 It was badly damaged and the fragments have been reassembled and the monument re-erected.
 One side of the stela has well-preserved sculpture.

 Stela 5 is in front of the terrace holding Structure 20.
 The upper part of this monument depicts king Itzamnaaj B'alam II.

 Stela 6 stands in front of the terrace supporting Structure 20.
 It is largely intact and depicts the 7th-century ruler Bird Jaguar III.

 Stela 7 was badly damaged, being broken into fragments.
 The monument has now been reassembled and the surviving sculpture is of excellent quality.
 The stela stands in front of a terrace below Structure 20.
 It depicts a kneeling figure.

 Stela 11 originally stood in front of Structure 40.
 The stela was removed in 1964 and shipped upriver to Agua Azul to be flown to Mexico City for display in the Museo Nacional de Antropología.
 However, it was too heavy to fly and was returned to Yaxchilan in 1965 and now lies near the bank of the river.
 The upper side of the stela depicts king Bird Jaguar IV and his father.
 The figures and the accompanying hieroglyphic panel are very well preserved.
 There are various dates inscribed on the stela with the earliest being 741.
 The stela is broken into two parts.

 Stela 18 dates from some time after 723.
 It depicts the victorious king Itzamnaaj B'alam II standing over a kneeling captive, who is identified as Aj Popol Chaj, the ruling lord of Lacanha.

 Stela 27 has been re-erected in front of Structure 9 on the Main Plaza in the Central Acropolis.
 The monument dates to 514 and depicts the king Knot-eye Jaguar I. This stela is the earliest known from Yaxchilan.
 Stela 27 is particularly notable because it was obviously damaged in antiquity and subsequently restored in the Late Classic, with substantial reworking in the lower third of the stela dating to the time of Bird Jaguar IV.

 Stela 31 is located a short distance in front of Structure 33.
 It is a particularly unusual monument because it is sculpted from a stalactite.
 It is undated and depicts three incised figures and some hieroglyphs.

 Stela 33 is a fragmented monument that was discovered during excavations of the platform supporting Stela 3.

 Stela 35 is an exceptionally well preserved monument found during excavations of Structure 21 in 1983.
 The stela is fairly small and depicts Lady Eveningstar (also known as Lady Ik Skull), the mother of king Bird Jaguar IV.